HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 | `includeSubDomains` |  3.86%  |  3.29% |
 | `preload`           |  2.27%  |  1.99% |

-<figcaption>Figure 7.
+<figcaption>Figure 8.
 HSTS directive usage.</figcaption>
 </figure>

-Less than 15% of mobile and desktop page are issuing a HSTS with a `max-age `directive.
+Less than 15% of mobile and desktop page are issuing a HSTS with a `max-age ` directive.
 This is a minimum requirement for a valid policy.
 Fewer still are including subdomains in their policy with the `includeSubDomains` directive and even fewer still are HSTS preloading.
 Looking at the median value for a HSTS `max-age`, for those that do use this, we can see that on both desktop and mobile it is 15768000, a strong configuration.

 <figure>
   <table>